bwqr/auto-update/README.md

 # Auto Update
-This project aims to create a program which listens messages from a server and takes actions with respect to these receied messages.
+This project aims to create a program which listens messages from a server and takes actions according to received messages.

 ## Expected workflow from program
 These are the steps that program should perform